Rizka-F/Indonesia-Gov-Debt/README.md

 ### Project overview
-This data analysis project aims to offer insights into the Indonesian government's debt over the past year.
-By exploring various aspect of the debt, I aim to identify emerging trends and develop a deeper understanding of the country's fiscal condition.
+This data analysis project seeks to provide insight into the Indonesian government's debt over the past year.
+By exploring various aspects of the debt, I aim to identify emerging trends and develop a deeper understanding of the country's fiscal condition.

 ### Data Sources